 After all this beautiful talk about how being open & embracing to polygamists would help create transparency and prevent abuse, I was confused for a bit.
 Then questions and realizations started washing over me in waves – like maybe Christine Brown saw me as an enemy, or someone who threatened her “lifestyle.”
-(After all, I am an abolitionist.
-Among other things, I actively try to help lawmakers realize how certain religious leaders employ psychological terrorism to benefit themselves, and how religion can be used as a tool of human trafficking. ) OK, duh, if course I understand that.
+Even when I have met devoted female members of the FLDS church, they were far more kind, open, and embracing of me, an outsider, than the Brown’s of the AUB who put themselves of TV!

 But here’s what I realized.
-The moment Christine Brown shut the door to my offer, in my mind, the Brown’s entire argument about how decriminalizing polygamy would create an openness & transparency that would stop isolation & abuse from happening – just flew out the window, fell to the ground and buried its head in the mud.
+The moment Christine Brown shut the door to my offer, in my mind, the Brown’s entire argument about how decriminalizing polygamy would create an openness & transparency that would stop isolation & abuse from happening – seem to fly out the window.
 They want the world to be open and embracing of them, but they don’t return the favor for people who are different?

 They just proved my point.
 Not that I blame them actually.
 I remember feeling exactly the same way about people who challenged my beliefs, once upon a time.
 And if I wouldn’t have had an experience from hell, maybe it’s true that I might have actually been happy because I thought I was serving God.
 Quite frankly, I might have even been sitting on the other side of the debate today.
 So I understand.
 They are just protecting the sacred things they believe.